Ultan-Kearns/ultan-kearns/README.md

 Facts about me:

 + I'm a Salesforce Ranger
-+ Currently working as a Salesforce Developer in Kerry Group
++ I've formally worked in Johnson & Johnson
 + I have a Postgraduate Certificate in Artificial Intelligence
 + Obsessed with technology, video games and music - Can't beat Radiohead, Oasis, or Joy Division!
 + Always up for collaborating on different projects and learning new things!